Brilliant Cover Letter Examples: How to Write Guide

 Strategic Marketing, Quality Products, Quality Services, Competitive Prices, Best Insurance Value, Consumers

 Now imagine you are applying for the post of Customer Service Representative, in this company.
-For you the relevant keywords would be ‘Quality services’ and ‘Best insurance value’.
+For you the relevant keywords to be added in this cover letter would be ‘Quality services’ and ‘Best insurance value’.

-So, let us look at an opening paragraph, which will incorporate the two aspects, namely these keywords and your core skill:
+So, let us look at an opening paragraph in the cover letter, which will incorporate the two aspects, namely these keywords and your core skill:

-Here you are indicating how your core skill, namely ‘Top-notch customer communication’ will definitely ensure that the company delivers on its mission of providing ‘Quality services’ and the ‘Best insurance value’.
+Here in the above cover letter, you are indicating how your core skill, namely ‘Top-notch customer communication’ will definitely ensure that the company delivers on its mission of providing ‘Quality services’ and the ‘Best insurance value’.
 Now, what better way, to catch the interest of the hiring manager!
 You are off to a good start.

 Now that you have got the hiring manager interested in reading more about you, here comes the part, where you invoke the desire to hire you.